Novel Relay Selection Algorithms for Machine-to-Machine Communications with Static RF Interface Usage: Proposed Decentralized Relay Selection Algorithm

-In this section, we propose a distributed algorithm for relay selection with matching theory to select an optimal stable selection.
+In this section, we propose a decentralized algorithm for relay selection based on matching theory to select a stable selection.
 First, we describe the matching theory elements, the proposed algorithm players and their preference lists.
-Then, the matching algorithm is presented to find an optimal stable solution for the problem (\ref{eq:optEq_1}).
+Then, the matching algorithm is presented to find a stable solution for the equation (\ref{eq:optEq_1}).
+The proof of stability of matching of MRSA is presented in Appendix \ref{sec:opti_MRSA_proof}.